Pink Salt Recipe for Weight Loss: Truth vs. Hype

 Can a pink salt drink support weight loss indirectly?

-Sometimes—just not in the way the trend claims.
+Sometimes — just not in the way the trend claims.

 A pink salt drink can indirectly support weight loss if it helps you do things that actually matter:

-- Hydrate more consistently.
+• Hydrate more consistently.

-- Replace high-calorie drinks with something low-calorie.
+• Replace high-calorie drinks with something low-calorie.

-- Stick to a routine that makes other habits easier.
+• Stick to a routine that makes other habits easier.

-But the basics still drive fat loss:
+But those are the supporting cast.
+The basics still drive fat loss:

 If you want a simple plan that's actually trackable, start here: Setting Weight Loss Goals: A SMART Guide.